constcut/aurals/README.md

 https://github.com/rafat/wavelib

-All libraries have permissive license, that help use same license for this project.
+All libraries have permissive license, that help use same type of license for this project.

 ## Icons

 All icons used in current version are taken from icons8 site!

+## Personal story

+For me, its been more then 10 years, since I started working on mobile tablatures.